 We strongly believe in the importance of leading a healthy lifestyle by undertaking safe and appropriate exercise before, during and after pregnancy.
 Remember it’s important to consult your physician before commencing an exercise regime before, during or after pregnancy.

-Workout and Power Pole:
+Workout and Power Pole Class:

 These two classes are aimed at building your strength without the pole (Workout) and with the Pole (Power Pole).
-Experienced trainers will share their sets of exercises and will help you control your execution of them.
+Experienced trainers will share their sets of exercises and will help you to control your execution of them.
 It is an all level class, meaning that you don’t have to be strong in advance, just let the trainer know your level at the beginning of the class.

 We usually teach classes in English or Danish.